 Yes, all attendees may take advantage of the early bird special.
 Stay tuned for an update on when tickets will go on sale.
 This is a savings of $150 per ticket.

 ASKP members will receive an email with a code to enter during registration for an additional $100 off throughout the registration process.

 We welcome new membership applications.
 Please click here for more information.

-There are many fantastic attractions, activities and dining experiences in and around Denver.
+There are many fantastic attractions, activities and dining experiences in and around Detroit.
 Check out this site and see what sparks interest. click here

-The Gaylord resort website provides helpful airport, shuttle, and parking details click here.
+The hotel website provides helpful airport, shuttle, and parking details click here.